 We have also completed the commercial portion of Site A, Wuhan Tiandi on Lot A4-1, Lot A4-2 and Lot A4-3, which has a total leasable GFA of approximately 46,000 sq.m.
-As of June 30, 2011, the Wuhan Tiandi had been substantially rented.
+As of December 31, 2011, the Wuhan Tiandi had been substantially rented.

 Lot A5 is a grade A office building named as "Corporate Centre No. 5" with a leasable and saleable GFA of 57,000 sq.m. of office space and 2,000 sq.m. of retail space.
-The office building was pre-sold to Ping An Life Insurance Company of China, Ltd. for a total consideration of approximately RMB963 million in 2011.
-Construction works of Lot A5 were completed in December 2011.
+The office building was pre-sold to Ping An Life Insurance Company of China, Limited ("Ping An") for a total consideration of approximately RMB963 million in 2011.
+The building was completed and delivered to Ping An in December 2011.
 Lot A11 and Lot A12, also known as Phase 3 of The Riverview, with a total residential GFA of approximately 51,000 sq.m., are luxury residential apartments and the construction works were completed in November 2011.
 Pre-sale of these residential apartments began in December 2010.